 Initiative logos are an extension of our flexible logo system.
-Instead of the fedora icon, they use an icon that is more specific to the initiative’s mission and goals.
+They use a graphic in the style of our icons that is specific to the initiative’s mission and goals.
 Since they don’t include the fedora icon, they must always be used with the Red Hat® logo.
-They will also need more design support throughout the life of the program than our other logo styles need.
+They will also need more design support and resources over the life of the program than our other logo styles need.

-- Facilitates expression and community inside and outside of Red Hat.
+- Programs or groups that facilitate expression and community globally inside and outside of Red Hat.

-- Increases familiarity and positive sentiment with the Red Hat brand, both internally and externally.
+- Programs or groups that increase familiarity and positive sentiment with the Red Hat brand, both internally and externally.

-- Engages with Red Hat communities, partners, or customers in unique ways.
+- Groups that engage with Red Hat communities, partners, or customers in unique ways.

 Initiative logos in use

-Do not use a color other than red unless the logo is for a D&I community.
+Do not use a color other than red, unless the logo is for a DEI community.

 Use the initiative logo only in the layouts provided.